Qiskit/RFCs/0000-experiment-dataframe.md

 - type (str): Same as the proposed `name` field.
 - chisq (float): Same as the proposed `chisq` field.
 - device_components (List[DeviceComponent]): Same as the proposed `device_components` field.
 - quality (str): One of three possible values: `Bad`, `No Information`, `Good`.
-This is slightly different than the strings being used in `qiskit-experiments`.
+This is slightly different than the strings being used in QE.
 - tags (List[str]): Same as the proposed `tags` field.
 - verified (bool): Same as the proposed `verified` field.
 - device_name (str): Same as the proposed `backend` field.
-- created_at (string): An ISO 8601 timestemp indicating the creation time of the analysis result inside the resultDB.
+- created_at (string): An ISO 8601 timestamp indicating the creation time of the analysis result inside the resultDB.
 This is similar to the `creation_datetime` field but not the same.
+Usually experimentalists are interested in the time at which the experiment was done, rather than a timestamp for the resultDB entry.
+This suggests these time information must be handled separately.
 - fit (dict): A free-form dictionary allowing the storage of arbitrary data.
 This can be used to store the `value`, `extra` and `source` fields.

-Two of the proposed fields do not make sense in a resultDB context and won't be saved/loaded but only handled by `qiskit-experiments`:
+Two of the proposed fields do not make sense in a resultDB context and won't be saved/loaded but only handled by QE:
-- `created_in_db`
-- `experiment`
+- `created_in_db`: This has been conventionally managed internally in the `ExperimentData`.
+- `experiment`: This may be stored in the `fit` field.
+Not only experiment UUID, but also human readable representation of experiment is important to help experimentalists with filtering and sorting analysis parameters.

-To reduce the amount of work done by `qiskit-experiments`, we suggest that the experiment service `qiskit-ibm-experiment` will implement the capability to work with pandas dataframes in the suugested structure, and perform the following changes:
+To reduce the amount of work done by QE, we suggest that the experiment service `qiskit-ibm-experiment` will implement the capability to work with pandas data frames in the suggested structure, and perform the following changes:
-- Break down the dataframe to individual results.
+- Breakdown the data frame to individual results.
 - Translate the fields
    - `uuid` <--> `result_id`
    - `experiment_uuid` <--> `experiment_id`
    - `type` <--> `name`
    - `device_name` <--> `backend`
-   - `quality` (db format) <--> `quality` (`qiskit-experiments` format)
+   - `quality` (db format) <--> `quality` (QE format)
    - `fit` <--> `value`, `extra`, `source`
    - TODO: still need to determine the use of `creation_datetime`
 - Efficiently upload/download multiple results from the server.
 This depends on the API supplied by the server; currently mass loading/updating is possible in one API call, but mass creation is not supported, meaning the service might have to resort to multithreading.

-To preserve backward compatability, we suggest all dataframe handling in `qiskit-ibm-experiment` to be indicted using an optional parameter, `dataframe` (bool) which defaults to `False`, inside the methods
+To preserve backward compatibility, we suggest all data frame handling in `qiskit-ibm-experiment` to be indicted using an optional parameter, `dataframe` (bool) which defaults to `False`, inside the methods

-- `IBMExperimentService.create_analysis_results`
+- `IBMExperimentService.create_analysis_results()`
-- `IBMExperimentService.update_analysis_results`
+- `IBMExperimentService.update_analysis_results()`
-- `IBMExperimentService.analysis_result`
+- `IBMExperimentService.analysis_result()`
-- `IBMExperimentService.analysis_results`
+- `IBMExperimentService.analysis_results()`

 ## Migration plan